i2p/i2p.www/i2p2www/spec/tunnel-message.rst

   To Hash ::
          32 bytes
-         Optional, present if delivery type is DESTINATION, ROUTER, or TUNNEL If DESTINATION, the SHA256 Hash of the destination If ROUTER, the SHA256 Hash of the router If TUNNEL, the SHA256 Hash of the gateway router
+         Optional, present if delivery type is ROUTER or TUNNEL If ROUTER, the SHA256 Hash of the router If TUNNEL, the SHA256 Hash of the gateway router